 Combining Lean and Six Sigma

-To summarise, using Lean will reduce the waste in producing a product or service, and using Six Sigma will minimise any defects or problems with your product or service.
+Lean will reduce the waste in the entire process.
+Using Six Sigma will minimise any defects or variations in your product or service.

 Benefits of using Lean Six Sigma: